T-yz/Portfolio/Python/readme.md

-# Hello and welcome to my Python portfolio
+# Hello and Welcome to my Python Portfolio

 I currently have [3] different projects in this section for you to browse